hamdanal/rich-argparse/README.md

 ### Perusing Themes
 You can view images of all the themes [here in the repo](https://github.com/michelcrypt4d4mus/rich-argparse/blob/rich_argparse_plus/doc/themes/).
+Alternatively you can run `rich_argparse_plus_show_themes` to print them to your terminal.

 Here's a couple of them:

 ##### **roses**
 ![black_and_white](https://github.com/michelcrypt4d4mus/rich-argparse/blob/rich_argparse_plus/doc/themes/python_-m_rich_argparse_help_roses_theme.png)